-• Level 1: Take the Bait
+- Level 1: Take the Bait

-Level 2: Reel in the Fun
+- Level 2: Reel in the Fun

-Level 3: Cast Into the Future
+- Level 3: Cast Into the Future

-- 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
+- 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - 3.
 Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
 Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair).